-Watching how to pose videos has helped me figure out what to do with my hands, where to look, and how many ways there are for flattering your body.
+Watching how-to pose videos has helped me figure out what to do with my hands, where to look, and how many ways there are for flattering your body.

-Not only that but you can get ideas on how to interact with your kids on camera so it looks carefree.
+Not only that, but you can get ideas on how to interact with your kids on camera so it looks carefree.

 3. GET PHOTOS WITH YOUR PARTNER

-Since Disneyland is such a kid-friendly destination, it’s really easy to only be focused on getting photos with your kids.
+Since Disneyland is such a kid-friendly destination, it’s really easy only to be focused on getting photos with your kids.

 It’s much rarer to get photos with just your partner.
 That’s because a lot of families simply forget to ask.

 So, now I’ve made it a point to let our Disneyland photographers know that I want to make sure to get a few shots of just me and my husband.
 These usually end up being some of my favorite photos.